suplab/cinema-app/README.md

   ```
 ## Running application with Maven

-- Open a terminal and make sure you are inside `springboot-elk-prometheus-grafana` folder
+- Open a terminal and make sure you are inside root folder

 - Run the following command
   ```